Walsh-Floquet Theory of Periodic Kick Drives

-There are several intuitive explanations for why the Walsh basis outperforms the continuous Fourier basis for kick drives.
+\textit{Understanding errors via Frequency lattice localization---} There are several intuitive explanations for why the Walsh basis outperforms the continuous Fourier basis for kick drives.
 Since kick drives are periodic in frequency space with constant Fourier coefficients $c_n \sim \mathcal{O}(1)$, imposing a cutoff is a poor approximation since we discard infinitely many relevant frequencies.
-The aliasing effect creates several copies of the true spectrum [see End Matter], which preserves the translational symmetry of the kick drive in frequency space, giving the Walsh basis an advantage in representing these singular functions at finite truncation.
+The aliasing effect creates several copies of the true spectrum (see Supplementary Material), which preserves the translational symmetry of the kick drive in frequency space, giving the Walsh basis an advantage in representing these singular functions at finite truncation.

 Physically, accurate reproduction of the dynamics under truncation can be understood through localization on the frequency lattice, $\mathcal{L}_\odot$.
 The response of the system to the drive, encoded by the Floquet states $\ket{u_n(t)}$, can have many modes when expanded in a given time-periodic basis.
 Through truncation, we implement a cutoff on these modes.
 Hence, if $\ket{u_n(t)}$ are well-localized in photon space for a given basis, we expect to get a good approximation by truncating in that basis.
 We emphasize that the basis should be optimized to the response, $\ket{u_n(t)}$, rather than the drive.
-Rather surprisingly, this means that the Walsh basis is a poor basis to capture dynamics induced by square wave drives despite being monochromatic (End Matter).
+Rather surprisingly, this means that the Walsh basis is a poor basis to capture dynamics induced by square wave drives despite having a single mode spectrum (see Supplementary Material).

-In the Fourier case, the localization problem is a general Wannier-Stark model in 1D; there is a linearly varying on-site potential (due to $-i\partial_t$) along with some tunneling elements that appear off-diagonal corresponding to an effective Hamiltonian in Sambe space $\bar{H}= \sum_j j \omega \mathbb{I} \otimes \hat{a}^\dagger_j \hat{a}_{j} + \sum_{j,j'} \hat{H}_{j-j'} \otimes \hat{a}^\dagger_j \hat{a}_{j'},$ where the operator $\hat{a}^\dagger_j$ creates a virtual ``photon" with frequency $j\omega$ on the space $\mathcal{L}_\odot$.
+In the Fourier case, the localization problem is a general Wannier-Stark model in 1D; there is a linearly varying on-site potential (due to $-i\partial_t \equiv -i \hat{G}$) along with some tunneling elements that appear off-diagonal corresponding to an effective Hamiltonian in Sambe space $\bar{H}= \sum_j j \omega \mathbb{I} \otimes \hat{a}^\dagger_j \hat{a}_{j} + \sum_{j,j'} \hat{H}_{j-j'} \otimes \hat{a}^\dagger_j \hat{a}_{j'},$ where the operator $\hat{a}^\dagger_j$ creates a virtual ``photon" with frequency $j\omega$ on the space $\mathcal{L}_\odot$.

 The case of a harmonic drive is well-approximated by the Fourier basis; this corresponds to nearest neighbor tunnelling and exponentially localized eigenstates.
 By contrast, a generic kick drive has eigenstates that do not appear to decay with distance at all in the Fourier basis due to the all-to-all coupling in $\bar{H}$ with constant magnitude.